Limits and performances of algorithms based on simulated annealing in solving sparse hard inference problems: Simulated Annealing for the planted coloring problem

 Given a configuration $\bs$ of colors of the nodes, in a statistical mechanics approach, we associate to it an energy counting the number of monochromatic edges

 where $E$ is the edge set of the graph.
 We then introduce a temperature $T \equiv 1/\beta$ in the model and a Gibbs-Boltzmann-like probability measure on the configurations

 In the $T=0$ limit, this probability measure becomes the uniform distribution over the set of solutions (proper colorings), which is always non-empty thanks to the presence of the planted solution $\bs^*$ with $H(\bs^*)=0$.
 Moreover the $T=0$ distribution coincides with the posterior $P(\bs|G)$ if the prior is uniform over all configurations.
 This indicates that the Bayes optimal temperature is $\TB=0$.
-The aim of any inference algorithm should be the sampling of the $T=0$ distribution to detect $\bs^*$.
+One could then naively conclude that the best strategy for any inference algorithm should be the sampling of the $T=0$ distribution to detect $\bs^*$.
 We will see that the optimal temperature for MC-based algorithms is different from the Bayes optimal one $\TB=0$.

 The meaning of the distribution $P_{GB}(\bs)$ with $T>0$ is to relax the hard constraints into soft ones: configurations with monochromatic edges are admitted, but with a probability that is more suppressed the lower is the temperature.
 We start our SA from a random configuration of colors and at sufficiently high $T$.
 At each step of the SA algorithm we decrease the temperature by $dT$ and we do a Monte Carlo Sweep (MCS), that corresponds to the attempt to update the color of each of the $N$ variables following the usual Metropolis rule: in practice, we change the color $s_i$ into $s_i'$, chosen at random between the $q$ possible colors, with probability 1 if in this way the number of monochromatic edges decreases, while we update it with probability $e^{-\beta n}$ if the number of monochromatic edges increases by $n$ after the update.